Canberra Floriade 2006

 Kangaroo Valley Folk Festival

-Posted by jerry on September 11th, 2006 — Posted in Journal, Music
+Posted by Jerry on September 11th, 2006 — Posted in Journal, Music

 What a wonderful festival!
 The valley backdrop to the festival was spectacular, and despite the weather (there was lots of it) the Kangaroo Valley Folk Festival in New South Wales, Australia, debuted with a great line-up of artists, including Full Circle, Kate Fagan, Wheeze and Suck Band, Mothers of Intention, Craig and Simone, the Shiny Bum Singers and many more.